How is Legal Separation Different from Divorce in Alabama?

 In most States, married couples have to separate and wait for a period dictated by the State to lapse before they can file for divorce.
 In Alabama, there is no such waiting period, although a married couple can enter a status of marital legal separation in Alabama to protect their assets, even without getting a divorce.

 For separation to be deemed legal and recognized by the court, the parties have to file the proper documents with the Domestic Relations Court, have them approved by a judge so that it is termed as a court order.
 The order will stipulate the rights and obligations of both parties, and going against it would be in contempt.
 It will also be actionable.
-It’s of utmost importance for the order to be drafted by an attorney to cover all requirements.

-Is Legal Separation the Right Thing ?
+Is Legal Separation the Right Thing?

 Married couples view divorce as only necessary when they cannot resolve their differences.
 Most people will prefer legal separation for these reasons;